ricallinson/deuce/README.md

 ### index.html

 Unless an "index.html" file is found in the application directory root, __YUI3 Offline__ will generate one for you.
-It uses default settings that can be overridden via configuration found in either a "init.yml" or "init.json" file.
+It uses default settings that can be overridden via the configuration files "init.yaml" or "init.json".

 	<html>
 	    <head>